pl2599/Natural-Language-Processing---Spooky-Data/README.md

 3. 'Terrible' is a popular word for HPL texts, and less for the other two authors.
 4. 'Misery' is a word that is used often by MWS, used drastically less by EAP, and not used at all by HPL.
 5. 'Horror' is a relatively common word among all three authors.

+Of course, we see some common words that invoke the fear sentiment.
+However, certain ones belong mostly to each author.